Jerrylum/CryptoExpress-Portal/README.md

 14. `Create Proposal Button`: The button to create a new route proposal based on the inputted route details.
 The proposal will be pushed to the world state and wait for all involved parties' signatures and the submission.

 ### Good Selection Modal
-The Good Selection Modal is a pop-up window that allows users to select the goods to be imported/exported at each stop.
+The Good Selection Modal is a pop-up modal that allows users to select the goods to be imported/exported at each stop.
 It provides a user-friendly interface for users to browse the good library and select the desired goods.

 ![Capture of Good Selection Modal](./resources/CreateRouteProposal_GoodModal.png)

+1. `Search Bar`: An input field intended for filtering the Good Library's results based on the user's query.
+2. `Refresh Button`: The button to refresh the list of goods in the Good Library.
+3. `Good Library`: The section presents a grid layout for displaying goods from the internal database.
+4. `Add Button`: The button to select the target good item and add it to the import/export list.
+5. `Close Button`: The button to close the modal.

 ### Route List Page